 “All of us want the ability to retire with security and dignity,” said Rosemary Lytle, President of the Rocky Mountain NAACP.
 “Too many Coloradans don’t have access to a retirement program, and this initiative would provide the resources that hard-working people need to save money and plan for their future.
 The Colorado Secure Savings program would not only help build a strong middle class, but it addresses some of our state’s most pressing economic justice issues.”

 Small-business owners and sole proprietors will benefit from the implementation of the Colorado Secure Savings Plan as well, and states across the country are already working to pass similar legislation.
 It will also give employers who are currently unable to offer a retirement plan an opportunity to provide employees with that option.

 “It’s a reality that most small business owners do not have the resources to provide retirement benefits for their employees.
 As a result, most small employers offer fewer benefits than their big business counterparts, leaving them at a disadvantage when it comes to attracting and retaining employees,” says Hunter Railey, Colorado director for Small Business Majority.
 “SB19-173 is the first step toward addressing this problem by exploring ways to make it easier for small businesses to compete with bigger businesses for top talent.”

 The board would be consist of the State Treasurer or designee and eight additional trustees with relevant experience who would be appointed by the governor.
 The board would have to provide recommendations by 2020.
-Senate Bill 173 will now be heard in the Senate Finance Committee.
+The bill passed the Senate Finance Committee on March 13 and is currently waiting to be heard in the Senate Appropriations Committee.